3mdeb/openpower-coreboot-docs/devnotes/power9_core_starting.md

 [Script automatizing reading from OCC SRAM](./scripts/dump_occ_sram.sh)

+### PGPE log

+Format matches that of SGPE with the size of 0x400 bytes.
+Location and string hashes are different obviously.

 ### CME log

 CME uses the same format as SGPE.
 Of course, different `trexStringFile` and